tostimontes/battleship/README.md

 - **Asynchronous JavaScript**: The game extensively uses asynchronous functions to handle events like ship placement, AI attacks, and dialog prompts, providing a smooth and responsive user experience.
 - **Smart AI Opponent**: The AI, while not completely smart, is designed to continue shooting at adjacent tiles once it registers a hit.
 - **Modular Design**: The game's logic is divided into modules (e.g., game logic, UI, controller).
+- **MVC Model**: This project represented my initial foray into utilizing the Model-View-Controller (MVC) architectural pattern.
+The MVC model significantly contributed to a well-organized codebase, where the game's data (Model), user interface (View), and the control flow (Controller) were distinctly separated.
+This separation not only simplified the debugging process but also allowed for more manageable updates and scalability of the application.

 ## Usage